Skip to content

 To Toast Another Beginning

 That we are a suffering species, a species perpetually seeking remedies, consolations for our unease, or better dis-ease, seems obvious to me.
-In our time, the cybernetic age, – innovation, the will to monetize every possible segment of shelter, of nourishment, of education, of emotional engagement, of amusement is the form which this widespread conviction that reality is at the disposal of homo sapiens happens to take.
+In our time, the cybernetic age, – innovation, the will to monetize every possible segment of shelter, of nourishment, of education, of emotional engagement, of amusement is the form which this widespread conviction happens to take.

-I shiver when I think about the world, — this infinite variety of living things, from the invisible sub-cellular entities, which together make up the biome of another life-form of stunning complexity, which in turn, etc., etc..
+When I think about the world, — in infinite variety of living things, from the invisible sub-cellular entities, which together make up the biome of other life-forms of stunning complexity, which in turn, etc., etc..
 You get the idea.
-That all of “this” concatenated earth-habitat is about me, or about us – is a dark, sardonic thought indeed.
+That “this” interconnected earth-habitat is only a stage for homo sapiens seems absurdly offensive.

-Truth is of endless variety, is fluid.
+Truth is of endless variety, its fluid.
 Truth is not solely, and not simply about us.

 Up to the present time